No item(s) available in cart.

 3.2.1 Lack of side-wall fusion (LOSWF)

-Lack of side wall fusion defects are obtained with two techniques:
+Lack of side wall fusion defects is obtained with two techniques:

 • TIG bridging